CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 ![alt text](https://static.javatpoint.com/images/core/java-constructor.png "Constructor")

 #### Do we require parameter for constructors?
+A constructor should establish the initial invariant of your object, that is, put it in a valid and usable state.
+If it's impossible to provide all the information needed up-front to construct your object properly, you may want to consider some sort of builder to gather state incrementally before instantiating the object.
+You should favor parameterless constructors.
+Typically, the constructor initializes the fields of the object that need initialization.
+Java constructors can also take parameters, so fields can be initialized in the object at creation time.

 #### What is an interface?
 An interface is a completely abstract class that contains only abstract methods.